Worker’s Compensation Answers and Help

 Your case will be closed if you do not file a timely appeal to the Board of Industrial Insurance Appeals.
 We can help you prepare a strong appeal based on more than 50 years of fighting with integrity and skill on the side of injured workers.

 Our law firm focuses exclusively on helping injured people navigate through the legal processes to obtain compensation and stabilize their lives.
-We have extensive understanding on issues of employability, qualifications and medical certification.
+We have an extensive understanding of issues of employability, qualifications and medical certification.
 Our attorneys include an author of several articles for El Mundo Magazine on worker’s compensation.